Active Learning Techniques for Pomset Recognizers: An Active Learning Algorithm for Pomset Recognizers

 Consider a recognizable pomset language $L$ on an alphabet $\Sigma$.
-Let $\Mod$ be a minimal PR called the \emph{model} such that $\Lang{\Mod} = L$. \emph{Active learning} is a cooperative game between a learner and a \emph{minimally adequate teacher} (MAT).
-It consists for the learner in computing a minimal pomset recognizer for $L$ by asking two types of queries on $L$ to the MAT: \begin{description} \item[Membership queries.]
+Let the \emph{model} $\Mod$ be the unique minimal PR such that $\Lang{\Mod} = L$. \emph{Active learning} (AL) is a game between a learner and a \emph{minimally adequate teacher} (MAT) that consists in the former guessing $\Mod$ by asking two types of queries to the latter: \begin{description} \item[Membership queries.]
 Given $w \in \SP$, does $w \in L$, i.e. what is $\Mod(w)$?